hughsk/TwitterBot/README.md

     bot.post("Hello World");

 Easy, right?
 You'll have to fill in the authentication details to match your Twitter app and account of course.
-This also works the same as above, if you really want to save space:
+You can include `post` as a parameter to post straight away too:

     require('./lib/bot.js').create({
         post: "Hello World",